One dimensional gapped quantum phases and enriched fusion categories: Ising chain and Kitaev chain

 \subsection{Quantum phases and observables}

 Landau's theory of phases and phase transitions is based on the idea of symmetry breaking.
-This theory is so successful that it had led to the wrong belief that Landau's theory works for all quantum many-body systems until the discovery of exotic new phases beyond Landau's paradigm.
-In retrospect, we can see that Landau's theory was not developed from the first principle\footnote{The meaning of ``first principle'' varies as we change our point of view.
+This theory was so successful that it led to the wrong belief that Landau's theory works for all quantum phases until the discovery of exotic new phases beyond Landau's paradigm.
+In retrospect, we can see that Landau's theory was not developed from the first principle\footnote{The meaning of ``the first principle'' varies as we change our point of view.
 From a categorical point of view, a notion of a phase can be understood via its relation (i.e. domain walls or phase transitions) to all phases.
-The point of view taken here is a reductionist one, i.e. defining a phase by its microscopic realizations or macroscopic observables.}, by which we mean first defining the notion of a phase, then finding a way to characterize a phase transition.
+The point of view taken here is a reductionist one, i.e. defining a phase by its microscopic realizations or its macroscopic observables.}, by which we mean first defining the notion of a phase, then finding a way to characterize a phase transition.
 Instead, Landau's theory was developed from the study of a concrete phase transition.
-The tools and the language developed from this study automatically provide a way to distinguish different phases by the so-called order parameter and symmetries.
+The tools and the language developed from this study automatically provide a way to distinguish different phases by the so-called order parameters and symmetries.
 However, it does not provide a priori reason for the completeness of the characterization of a phase by its symmetries.

-The discovery of exotic new quantum phases provides us a chance and motivation to study the notion of a gapped quantum liquid phase from the first principle.
-Indeed, it has already motivated many attempts to define the notion of a gapped quantum liquid phase precisely from both the microscopic perspective \cite{CGW10a,ZW15} and the macroscopic perspective \cite{Kit06,KW14,KWZ15,KTZho20,JF20,KLWZZ20a}.
+The discovery of new gapped quantum phases beyond Landau's paradigm (such as fractional quantum Hall states) provides us a chance and motivation to study the notion of a gapped quantum phase from the first principle.
+Indeed, it has already motivated many attempts to define the notion of a gapped quantum liquid precisely from both the microscopic perspective \cite{CGW10a,ZW15} and the macroscopic perspective (see for example \cite{Kit06,KW14,KWZ15,LKW18,LW19,KTZho20,JF20,KLWZZ20a,KZ20b}).